 The Mathematical Institute has numerous links to mathematically inspired art and architecture.
-The entrance to the building features a beautiful Penrose tiling (below centre) and Roger Penrose himself recently gave a talk explaining the theory behind the pattern (we have a range of mathematical talks aimed at a general audience).
+The entrance to the building features a beautiful Penrose tiling and Roger Penrose himself recently gave a talk explaining the theory behind the pattern (we have a range of mathematical talks aimed at a general audience).

 Marcus du Sautoy's talk on the connection between mathematics and art.